NIFTI-Imaging/nifti_clib/Matlibs/README.txt

 Imaging Laboratory, Wellcome Department of Imaging Neuroscience, London.
 This code is released under the GNU public license, see the license.txt and gpl.txt files in the distribution.
+This niftimatlib release was pulled in March 2012 from the spm8
+release: "Version 4667 (SPM8) 27-Feb-12"

 2. Install/Build